 Deputy Commissioner Young was previously the deputy senior vice-president at the Center for Policing Equity, where he engaged with governments, non-profits, and think tanks throughout the United States focusing on redesigning and reimagining public safety models to reduce racial disparities.

-Prior to consulting, Josh served as a police supervisor, SWAT Operator, and Undercover Detective.
-Josh was the first known line-level police officer to successfully integrate a major randomized controlled trial (RCT) within a police organization.
+Deputy Commissioner Young also served as a police supervisor, special weapons and tactics (SWAT) operator, and undercover detective in southern California.
+He was the first known line-level police officer to successfully integrate a major randomized controlled trial (RCT) within a policing organization.
 This mega-study was one of the largest multi-site RCTs in the history of criminal justice research.

-Josh has five peer-reviewed publications.
-Josh’s article titled, “Contagious Accountability” was voted the Number 1 publication by Sage Criminology for 2016.
-His article titled, “Report: Increases in police use of force in the presence of body-worn cameras…” is the “Top Downloaded and Mentioned Article” in the history of the Journal of Experimental Criminology.
+Deputy Commissioner Young has five peer-reviewed publications.
+His article titled “Contagious Accountability” was voted the number one publication by Sage Criminology for 2016.
+His article titled, “Report: increases in police use of force in the presence of body-worn cameras…” is the “Top Downloaded and Mentioned Article” in the history of the Journal of Experimental Criminology.

 Deputy Commissioner Young graduated with a master’s degree in Applied Criminology and Police Management from The University of Cambridge (UK).
 He is also a Law Enforcement Advancing Data and Science (LEADS) Scholar with the National Institute of Justice.